 Welcome to the homepage for the Southern Appalachian Student Conference on Literature!

-The Department of Literature and Language at East Tennessee State University will host its fifth Southern Appalachian Student Conference on Literature, on Saturday, April 11, 2015.
+The Department of Literature and Language at East Tennessee State University will host its sixth Southern Appalachian Student Conference on Literature, on Saturday, April 8, 2017.
 This day-long event will permit undergraduate upperclassmen and graduate students the opportunity to present their literary research to peers from colleges and universities in the southern Appalachian region, providing them professional experience as they pursue their studies.

-Dr. Colleen Glenn of the College of Charleston will serve as our keynote speaker for our 2015 conference.
-You can learn more about her on our keynote page.
+Dr. Daniel Helbert of University of Virginia-Wise will serve as our keynote speaker for our 2017 conference.
+His talk will be titled "Pre-Modern Environmental Humanities: Or, How Literary Studies Can Save the World."
+You can learn more about him on our keynote page.